 Further across the rest of the UK, one in five care home residents have been sent out of their local area, with some stranded more than 450 miles from families and friends, according to official data revealed under freedom of information (FOI) laws.
 In the worst cases, frail or vulnerable people are being taken from five local authority areas in London and southern England to Glasgow and northeast Scotland, because beds are unavailable at home or cheaper elsewhere.
 Not to mention that a recent poll by YouGov revealed that out of 2,000 people surveyed, only 1 percent were happy with the idea of going into a care home anyway.

-Most people assume that a care home is where they will ultimately end up, but in fact there are a wide variety of alternatives when it comes to care for the elderly:
+Most people assume that a care home is where they will ultimately end up, but in fact there are a wide variety of alternatives, according to Elder, when it comes to care for the elderly:

 Home care can be provided by local authorities or by private companies and can be tailored to the individual’s needs.
 Private care offers far more choice than other options of home care, and hours can be increased as the elderly person’s needs become greater.